 Shriparvata Shaktipeeth is located in Ladakh, India.
 This temple is devoted to Mata Durga.
 This temple is one of the 51 Shaktipeeths of Maa Shakti.
-There is also another belief that similar Shakthi Peeth is located in Srisailam, Andhra Pradesh.
+There is also another belief that a similar Shakthi Peeth is located in Srisailam, Andhra Pradesh.

 Sati was not able to withstand this insult.
 So, Devi Sati gave her life by jumping into the fire of Havan organized by her father King Daksh.
-When Lord Shiva was running around the planet carrying her body that Lord Vishnu divided the body into 51 parts utilizing his Sudarshan chakra.
+When Lord Shiva was running around the planet carrying her body Lord Vishnu divided the body into 51 parts utilizing his Sudarshan chakra.
 Out of those 51 parts, from which the ‘Right Anklet’ of Sati fell to this place.
 Shakti is worshiped as Goddess ‘Sundari’ in this temple and Bhairav is worshiped as ‘Sunderananda’.

 The entire art and architecture of the temple is excellent.
 Exterior premises have lots of carvings of numerous gods and goddesses.
 Maa Kheerbhawani’s (Ksheerbhawani) holy temple is also located here.

 In the inner sanctorum, is the idol of Maa Sati made from black stone and is usually covered with red fabric.
 Around the idol is the gold dome that covers the idol 2/3 part from over.

 Maha Shivaratri during February- March is a significant celebration of this place and is enjoyed with wonderful worship, excitement, and devotion.
 People keep fast at the time of these days as this day is believed extremely fortunate.
 On the other hand, Navaratri is also a significant festival and is enjoyed for Nine days, and 9 forms of the goddess Durga are worshipped.
 A unique fair is held during Deepavali.